Who We Are

 "Since 2001, I have worked in the medical device industry, at Boston Scientific, as a Senior Biostatistics Manager on the design, analysis, and interpretation of clinical trials, for the regulatory approval and commercialization of medical devices in endoscopy, urology, and gynecology.
 Prior to that, I worked on clinical trials in the diagnostics industry, to develop tissue classification algorithms for diagnostic devices.
 I have been an ASA member since 2005.
 Prior to that, I was a long-time member of both the Statistical Society of Australia, including some time as chair of the Biostatistics section, and the International Biometric Society.
 Since 2006 I have co-organized, chaired, and presented papers on statistical design & analysis at both the annual AdvaMed/FDA Statistics Workshop and the SIGMEDD contributed-topics sessions of JSM.
 Each year at JSM, I have attended the organizational business meeting of SIGMEDD.

-As the MEDD Section Representative, I will promote to the ASA Council of Sections the application and appropriate use of statistical designs and analyses in medical devices and diagnostics, to raise the profile of statistics in decision-making within these industries.
-Prior to SIGMEDD becoming the MEDD Section, and if requested by the SIGMEDD Chair, I will attend meetings of the Council of Sections as the Observer for SIGMEDD, and to promote the formation of the MEDD Section.
-Having a MEDD Section will further raise the profile of statistics in devices and diagnostics among ASA members, and Section activities will highlight that these industries provide many opportunities for statistical innovation and leadership.
-Section activities will include sponsoring our own sessions on devices and diagnostics at JSM, as well as at smaller meetings such as the annual FDA/Industry Statistics Workshop, to raise our visibility to others considering different career paths and to grow our Section membership.
-As Section Representative, I will liaise with the ASA Council of Sections to achieve these aims, and I will represent members not just from industry but also from academia and FDA in this capacity, many of whom I have worked closely with in co-organizing both SIGMEDD sessions for JSM and sessions for the AdvaMed/FDA Statistics Workshop."
+As the MDD Section Representative, I will promote to the ASA Council of Sections the application and appropriate use of statistical designs and analyses in medical devices and diagnostics, to raise the profile of statistics in decision-making within these industries.
+Prior to SIGMEDD becoming the MDD Section, I attended meetings of the Council of Sections as the Observer for SIGMEDD, and to promote the formation of the MDD Section.
+Having a MDD Section will further raise the profile of statistics in devices and diagnostics among ASA members, and Section activities will highlight that these industries provide many opportunities for statistical innovation and leadership.
+Section activities include sponsoring our own sessions on devices and diagnostics at JSM, as well as at smaller meetings such as the annual FDA/Industry Statistics Workshop, to raise our visibility to others considering different career paths and to grow our Section membership.
+As Section Representative, I will liaise with the ASA Council of Sections to achieve these aims, and I will represent members not just from industry but also from academia and FDA in this capacity, many of whom I have worked closely with in co-organizing both MDD sessions for JSM and sessions for the AdvaMed/FDA Statistics Workshop."